Mugineic acid

 Mugineic acid is the organic compound consisting of a azetidine group and three carboxylates.
 A colorless solid, it is a siderophore.
 More specifically, it is a phytosiderophore, i.e. a plant-produced siderophore.
 It functions as an iron accumulating agent for barley and other plants.
 Related phytosiderophores include nicotianamine and avenic acid.

 Structure of Co(III) complex of tetra-deprotonated mugineic acid (as sodium salt, not shown).

 It is biosynthesized from S-methylmethionine.
 The compound binds metal ions as a hexadentate ligand.

+Biosynthesis

+Mugineic acid is a derivative of the nicotianamine, a metal-chelating molecule ubiquitous in higher plants that is produced from three molecules of S-adenosyl methionine by the enzyme nicotianamine synthase.

+The immediate precursor is 2'-deoxymugineic acid which is produced from nicotianamine by two reactions, catalysed by nicotianamine aminotransferase and 3-deamino-3-oxonicotianamine reductase.

+This is followed by insertion of another hydroxyl group, catalysed by the alpha-ketoglutarate-dependent hydroxylase, 2'-deoxymugineic-acid 2'-dioxygenase:

+Mugineic acid is also used as a precursor for the synthesis of other phytosiderophores which play a key role in iron uptake from the soil in graminaceous plants.